2009 WTA Tour: Singles

-Elena Dementieva started the season on a hot streak, taking the title in Sydney, beating Dinara Safina in the final, as well as winning a smaller tournament in Auckland the week before, putting her as a firm contender at the season's opening Grand Slam, the Australian Open.
+Elena Dementieva started the season on a hot streak, taking the title in Sydney, beating fellow compatriot Dinara Safina in the final, as well as winning a smaller tournament in Auckland the week before, putting her as a firm contender at the season's opening Grand Slam, the Australian Open.

-During the Australian Open fortnight, Venus Williams became the first big casualty when she lost in the second round to Carla Suárez Navarro.
-Jelena Dokić made a fairytale run to the quarterfinals, the furthest she'd been in a Grand Slam event since 2002, and world No. 1 Jelena Janković lost in the fourth round to Marion Bartoli.
+During the Australian Open fortnight, Venus Williams became the first big casualty when she lost in the second round to Spaniard Carla Suárez Navarro.
+Jelena Dokić, now a naturalised Australian citizen, made a fairytale run to the quarterfinals, the furthest she'd been in a Grand Slam event since 2002 (represented Yugoslavia at the time), and incumbent world No. 1 Jelena Janković lost in the fourth round to Marion Bartoli.
 In the quarterfinals, Dokić's run was ended by Safina, with Vera Zvonareva, Dementieva and Serena Williams also moving through.
-Williams eventually beat Safina in a match that saw the No. 1 ranking on the line, to win her tenth Grand Slam title, and fourth at the Australian Open, and sealing her return to the No. 1 spot.
+Serena eventually beat Safina in a match that saw the No. 1 ranking on the line, to win her tenth Grand Slam title, and fourth at the Australian Open, and sealing her return to the No. 1 spot.

 February saw Amélie Mauresmo overcome her struggling form in the previous two seasons to win the Premier event in Paris.
 Venus Williams also won the Roadmap's first Premier 5 event in Dubai, beating surprise finalist Virginie Razzano.

-At the mandatory Indian Wells, Zvonareva won her biggest career title thus far with a win over Ivanovic in the final.
-Safina had another chance to reach No. 1 after this tournament, but lost to Victoria Azarenka.
+At the mandatory Indian Wells, Zvonareva won her biggest career title thus far with a win over Ana Ivanovic in the final.
+Safina had another chance to reach No. 1 after this tournament, but lost to rising Belarusian Victoria Azarenka.
 Azarenka won the event in Miami, stopping Serena Williams achieving a record-breaking sixth title there.
 Janković continued her struggles with her second straight loss, with Safina, Zvonareva and Ivanovic also losing early.

-Safina ascended to the No. 1 ranking on April 20 despite not playing the previous week, due to Williams not defending her title.
-Playing in her first tournament as the No. 1, Safina lost in the final of Stuttgart to Kuznetsova, before avenging the loss by beating Kuznetsova in the Rome final.
-In the final major warm-up event, Safina beat Caroline Wozniacki to win Madrid.
+Safina ascended to the No. 1 ranking on April 20 despite not playing the previous week, due to Serena Williams not defending her Charleston title from the previous year.
+Safina played in her first tournament as the No. 1, but lost in the final of Stuttgart to fellow compatriot Svetlana Kuznetsova, before avenging the loss by beating Kuznetsova in the Rome final.
+In the final major warm-up event, Safina beat Danish teenager Caroline Wozniacki to win Madrid, which replaced Berlin and changed its surface to clay.